jinpavg/rpg-unity/README.md

 Central Story Theme: Explorer discovering their power

-Design Pillar: Combat and exploration RPG that highlight the sound of the world
+Design Pillar: Combat and exploration RPG that highlights the sound of the world

 Remarkability: Generative audio integrated with gameplay and VFX